datopian/playbook/onboarding/README.md

 * Read the Onboarding and Guide pages of the Handbook
 * Updated the phonebook with your details
 * You have access to Team Drives, email, team calendar
-* You have access to Slack (and Gitter if required) and been added to Trello
+* You have access to Slack (and Gitter if required), our Github/Gitlab repo and been added to Trello
 * You have been introduced to the team on Slack and you have said hello to the team
 * You have installed default styles to your googledoc
 * You have completed the quiz